Jump to:

 Why partner with us?

-FreshSNAP is excited to partner with Better Health Company and their Better Health Program, a 10 week healthy lifestyle program for primary aged children, 6-12yrs and their families.
+The Better Health Company and their Better Health Program, is a 10 week healthy lifestyle program for primary aged children, 6-12yrs and their families.
 The program provides families with guidance, support, resources and knowledge around physical activity, nutrition and behaviour change, to help families lead healthier lifestyles.
 To be eligible for the program children do need to be classified as above a healthy weight.
 The program is designed to help families implement small health goals over 10 weeks with personalized support from health professionals.

 stickers/sticker-6.svg